cuneo24/Project-3/peer-review.md

 + I found following the controller and some parts of the view rather difficult without comments as there are a large number of similarly named variables being used and referenced throughout - the ones that were present did not help very much to aid in my understanding.
 + In the controller, variables are not named using camel case, but instead by using underscores, ie. 'twelve_tones', 'black_keys', and 'maj_scale_pattern'.
++ Overall I am pretty impressed with this project.
+On the surface it looks fairly simple but there is a lot going on under the hood to appreciate.

 ## 6. Misc
 N/A